itsaconsulting/nat-gateway-manager/README.md

 4. Create an EventBridge rule that includes the following event patterns, with a target of this Lambda function.
 Include a list of ARNs of the autoscaling groups in the resources list.

+Note that this may not cover all required events.
+I am still working through testing and validation.
+If you've been to my [website](https://itsecureadmin.com/) lately and received a 502, it's because I'm testing in production.

 ```
 {
   "detail-type": ["EC2 Instance Launch Successful", "EC2 Instance Terminate Successful", "EC2 Auto Scaling Instance Refresh Started", "EC2 Auto Scaling Instance Refresh Succeeded"],